 Diabetes Intensive Self-Management

 Participants receive a comprehensive diabetes evaluation, attend educational classes and receive individual counseling.
-Our program covers the following topics: what is diabetes, who is at risk, benefits of diet and exercise, use and safety of medications, insulin administration, carbohydrate counting, and an introduction to insulin pumps.
+Our program covers the following topics:

 This class is offered at the Grand Oaks Center on the Alamance Regional Campus and at Mebane Medical Park.
-Classes available in Spanish.

 Gestational Diabetes Education

 This program is for pregnant women with gestational diabetes.
 Participants attend two classes and receive individual counseling.
 Patients learn about gestational diabetes, who is at risk, and the benefits of diet and exercise.
-They are also given a blood glucose meter, instructed in the use of the meter, and instructed in urine testing for ketones.
+They are also given a blood glucose meter, instructed in the use of the meter and instructed in urine testing for ketones.